Trolleybuses in Santos: Current line

 Since 1995, line 20 has been the only trolleybus line operating in Santos, operated by a fleet of six trolleybuses (seven until 2005).
 The line's service also used one municipal diesel bus.

 Due to the expansion works on the Tourist Tram, the terminus of line 20 was shifted temporarily in September 2008 from Praça Mauá to Praça Rui Barbosa, the intended terminus of the new tram line.
 In October 2009, after completion of the tramway overhead lines, the terminus of trolleybus line 20 was moved back to Mauá.

 Around April 2020, motorbuses took over for trolleybuses on the route, for reasons related to the COVID-19 pandemic, which brought service reductions that left only a single vehicle duty on the route, and the trolleybuses are high-floor vehicle lacking wheelchair lifts; a low-floor bus was substituted for an indefinite period.
-Except for an approximately two-week period in March 2021, trolleybus service has remained suspended (as of October 2021).
+Except for an approximately two-week period in March 2021, trolleybus service has remained suspended (as of late 2024).